d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **-m MPFILENAME, --multiprocessing=MPFILENAME**

-Use the provided filename to obtain data.
+Optionally supply a filename to a multi-processing file to load concurrently on multiple servers.

 - **-o OUTDIRECTORY, --outputdirectory=OUTDIRECTORY**

 Use the provided directory to output data for a multiple server configuration.

-- **-o OFILENAME, --outputfilename=OFILENAME**

-Use the provided filename to output data.

 - **-e ENCRYPTION, --encryption=ENCRYPTION**

-Optionally include this flag to encrypt/decrypt a file using the key provided.
+Optionally include this flag to decrypt a file using the key provided.

 #### Inputs